-Fluffy vegan quiche loaded with veggies and paired with an easy homemade crust.
-This recipe is perfect for brunch or weekend breakfast!
+Fluffy vegan quiche is loaded with fresh leeks and asparagus, and features an easy homemade crust.
+This delicious recipe is perfect for brunch or weekend breakfasts!

 Vegan quiche?!
 Yupp, a dish that is basically all eggs can be made vegan!